crdoconnor/usy/README.rst

 which parses a larger (albeit still restricted) subset of YAML.

 It is designed to be includeable in larger projects where including an entire additional module would be a problem.
+It has a BSD-2 Clause license - the least restrictive possible.

 Install
 -------